 Colusa County welcomes all interested persons as "Election Observers".
 You may contact our office to notify us of your interest.
-In addition to observers who wish to participate on a one time basis due to interest in a particular measure or candidate, the county has an established Election Observer Plan which has been in use since 1985.
-The objective is to encourage public participation and insure integrity and transparency in the election process.
+In addition to observers who wish to participate on a one-time basis due to interest in a particular measure or candidate, the county has an established Election Observer Plan which has been in use since 1985.
+The objective is to encourage public participation and ensure integrity and transparency in the election process.

 A schedule of election processes and events are posted on the county's website, sent to the newspaper and to the following local organizations along with a request for participation by representatives.

 - County Central Committees.

 - Members of the media serving the population of Colusa County.

 Groups are requested to submit the names of their representatives who will serve as Election Observers.
 Observers are issued a Letter of Appointment which they provide to election officials at various stages in the process, such as Logic and Accuracy testing, ballot processing, polling place observation, election night observation and canvass observation.

 Participants must act in accordance with the "Code of Conduct for Election Observers".

 General Information on Elections in Colusa County

 Number of Precincts